Data also shows that Snapchat is an engaging platform for this younger audience. On average, users spend 30 minutes per day using Snapchat.

 4. Start Snapping and creating campaigns!

-You’re ready.
-Create advertising campaigns to help you reach your target audience and start designing fun, quirky content that fits with your business’s tone.
+Creating Snapchat advertising campaigns can help you reach your target audience and start designing fun, quirky content that fits with your business’s tone.

 If Snapchat is a new addition for your business, the first step is to let your audience know you’re here.
-And since the platform is significantly different from Facebook, Twitter or Instagram, you’ll need to try some new techniques to get more Snapchat followers.
+Since the platform is significantly different from Facebook, Twitter, or Instagram, you’ll need to try some new techniques to get more Snapchat followers.

 There are a few different ways to spread the news.